facuperezm/barberia/README.md

 ### Scheduling with Time Slot Management

 Creating a flexible scheduling system that accommodates multiple employees and their available time slots was complex.
 Implementing CRUD operations for time slots and ensuring real-time availability required careful planning and robust backend logic.

-### Real-Time Data Fetching

-Integrating React Query to handle real-time data fetching and caching presented its own set of challenges.
-Ensuring data consistency across different components and optimizing query performance were crucial to provide a smooth user experience.

-### User Authentication and Authorization

-Securing the application by implementing user authentication and role-based access control was essential.
-This ensured that only authorized personnel could manage employee data and schedules, maintaining data integrity and privacy.

-## Solution Overview

-### Backend Development with Fastify and Drizzle ORM

-The backend was built using Fastify for its high performance and ease of use.
-Drizzle ORM provided a type-safe way to interact with the database, ensuring reliable and maintainable code.
-API endpoints were designed to handle employee management, scheduling, and appointment bookings efficiently.

-### Frontend Development with Next.js and React.js

-On the frontend, Next.js 15's App Router was utilized to manage routing and server-side rendering, enhancing SEO and performance.
-React Query was integrated to manage data fetching and caching, providing a responsive and dynamic user experience.

-### State Management and Validation

-State management was handled primarily through React's built-in hooks and Tanstack Query's caching mechanisms.
-Zod was used for schema validation, ensuring that all data interactions were robust and error-free.

 ## Installation